digitalocean/terraform-provider-digitalocean/docs/data-sources/byoip_prefix_resources.md

 BYOIP (Bring Your Own IP) prefix.
 This data source provides a list of all IP addresses that are currently assigned to resources from a specific BYOIP prefix.

-**Note:** This data source only lists IPs that are already assigned to resources (like Droplets or Load Balancers).
-To allocate new IPs from the BYOIP prefix, you need to use `digitalocean_reserved_ip` resource.
+**Note:** This data source only lists IPs that are already assigned to resources (like Droplets).
+To allocate new IPs from the BYOIP prefix, you need to use `digitalocean_reserved_ip_assignment` resource.

 ## Example Usage